 If the student does not agree with the domicile decision, a letter of appeal with supporting documentation should be submitted to the College of Graduate and Professional Studies for review and subsequent decision.
-If the student does not agree with this decision, a written appeal with supporting documentation should be submitted to the Assistant Dean for Student Affairs.
+If the student does not agree with this decision, a written appeal with supporting documentation should be submitted to the Dean of Students.
 If the student does not agree with this decision, the student may petition the Circuit Court.